‘Days Of Our Lives’ Fall Spoilers: John & Belle Have A Falling Out Over Marlena’s Care

 As previously reported by the Inquisitr, as Marlena’s life hangs in the balance, her daughter, Sami Brady will set out to find the love of her life, her husband EJ DiMera (formerly James Scott).
 Sami was told by Kristen DiMera (Stacy Haiduk) that EJ was alive, and she’ll head out once again in search for him.

-Meanwhile, Sami’s twin brother, Eric Brady (Greg Vaughan), will also be in search of his lost love, Nicole Walker (Arianne Zucker) and both Eric and Sami’s searches will intersect leading to a huge shocker for Days of our Lives fans.
+Meanwhile, Sami’s twin brother, Eric Brady (Greg Vaughan), will also be in search of his lost love, Nicole Walker (Arianne Zucker), and both Eric and Sami’s searches will intersect leading to a huge shocker for Days of our Lives fans.

 No major details have been revealed yet, but it seems that fans of the soap opera are in for a wild ride this fall.